scikit-learn-contrib/hiclass/docs/source/get_started/hierarchical_data.rst

         ['Animal', 'Reptile', 'Lizard'],
     ]

-Note that order of the training and test features are reversed to make sure that the model actually works.
+Note that the order of the training and test features were reversed to make sure that the model actually works.

 ..
 [1] Burred, J. J., & Lerch, A. (2003, September).
 A hierarchical approach to automatic musical genre classification.
 In Proceedings of the 6th international conference on digital audio effects (pp. 8-11).